 4.2 Perfection Generally.
-What formalities are required generally for perfecting (i.e., making enforceable against other creditors of the seller) a sale of receivables?
+What formalities are required generally for perfecting a sale of receivables?
 Are there any additional or other formalities required for the sale of receivables to be perfected against any subsequent good faith purchasers for value of the same receivables from the seller?